jonnitto/Jonnitto.PrettyEmbedHelper/README.md

 **For a detail guide, please visit the [PrettyEmbed Wiki](https://github.com/jonnitto/Jonnitto.PrettyEmbedHelper/wiki)**

-This package contains helper mixins, prototypes and frontend resources for the PrettyEmbed series.
+This package contains various helper for the PrettyEmbed series.

 This package is used by following packages: